AarambhDevHub/blaze/docs/middleware.md

 }
 ```

-The middleware system in Blaze provides a flexible and powerful way to handle cross-cutting concerns in your web application while maintaining clean separation of responsibilities and supporting advanced features like HTTP/2, graceful shutdown, and comprehensive file upload handling.
+The middleware system in Blaze provides a flexible and powerful way to handle cross-cutting concerns in your web application while maintaining clean separation of responsibilities and supporting advanced features like HTTP/2, graceful shutdown, compression, caching, and comprehensive security.